sustrik/libdill/tcpaccept.md

 ## RETURN VALUE

-Zero in case of success.
+Returns handle of the accepted connection.
 In case of error -1 is returned and `errno` is set to one of the error codes below.

 ## ERRORS